devuri/wpenv-console/docs/cli/install-package.md

 Specify the package type.
 Use `plugin` for plugins or `theme` for themes.

-For example, to add the plugin "brisko," you can use the following command:
+For example, to add the plugin "classic-editor," you can use the following command:

 ```bash
 php nino install classic-editor plugin